canvas-medical/documentation/collections/_api/documentreference.md

                 description: Type the reference refers to (e.g. "Organization").
           - name: content
             type: array[json]
+            description: >-
-            description: Document referenced
+              Document referenced<br><br>
+              **Note: There is a temporary extension on Attachment that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
+Use this extension for backward-compatible URLs until the migration is completed.**
             attributes:
               - name: attachment
                 description: >-
-                    Where to access the document.<br>
+                    Where to access the document.<br><br>
-                    **NOTE: As we are transitioning to the new URL format (static URL), we are enabling an extension to retain previously used URLs until the transition to the new static URL is finalized.
-Use this extension for backward-compatible URLs until the transition is completed.**
                 type: json
                 attributes:
                   - name: contentType